Lexis Digital Library Now Available

 Lexis +

 Graduating 3Ls will automatically have continued access to Lexis upon graduation.
-The Graduate Program gives extended access to Lexis+ to spring graduates via our law school IDs through December 31, 2022.
-The transition from a regular law school ID to a graduate ID happens on July 10, 2022.
+The Graduate Program gives extended access to Lexis+ to spring graduates via our law school IDs through December 31, 2024.

 The ASPIRE program provides 12 months of free access to federal and state cases, codes, regulations, law reviews, Shepard’s® Citation Service and Matthew Bender® treatises to graduates who are engaged in verifiable 501(c)(3) public interest work.
 Graduates who apply to this program must work directly for a non-profit or charitable organization, and be able to provide documentation (e.g. email) from a superior of the same.